EpiPen Recalls & Medical Device Failure Lawsuits

 Epipen Defect Lawsuits

-The Lyon Firm specializes in product liability and consumer protection litigation.
+The Lyon Firm focuses on product liability and consumer protection litigation.
 When patients and consumers are injured by defective medical products, they can file lawsuits against the responsible parties.

 If you or a loved one has suffered an injury due to a defective Mylan EpiPen, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions regarding Epipen recalls and lawsuits.